-Surface water elevation measurements will be collected concurrently with sitewide groundwater level monitoring events in June and October 2017 (Table 3-4).
-Water elevation measurements at stream, ditch, and pond locations will be obtained using a survey-grade global positioning system (GPS) instrument.
+Surface water elevation measurements will be collected concurrently with sitewide groundwater level monitoring events in June and October 2018 (Table 3-4).
+Water elevation measurements at surface water locations will be obtained using a survey-grade global positioning system (GPS) instrument.
 Sites selected for elevation monitoring (18 sites) are listed in Table 3-4 and shown on Figure 3-1.